tanjera/screeps/readme.md

 Rarely used but useful when needed, you can keep a continuous occupation of a room by adding a Sites.Occupation() to your main.js with the proper arguments (found in sites.occupation.js).
 This is useful for when you want to clear out structures in a room from a previous player (before claiming it yourself!), or if you want to disrupt an enemy's supply route or remote mining operations, sieging their room in preperation for an attack!

+### Console Commands

+There are a number of commands that can be run from the console that are part of the codebase and assist in managing your Screeps empire.
+These range from logs to show your resource amounts, to using a "blueprint" feature that saves your room layout (using flags) and will automatically rebuild after an attack, along with a CPU profiler that can show you which functions are using the most CPU.
+For a full list of console commands, simply go to the console and type:

+`commands()`

+Note: As I develop the codebase to shift away from hard-coding data and move to a Memory-based setup, more and more console commands will be added to simplify colonizing new rooms, setting up links, etc!